etoitau/Pixel-Dungeon-Echo/README.md

 And to [Nathan Wolfe](https://github.com/nathbenjwolf) for the Potion Belt pull request on Vanilla which was useful in adding it here.

+And to [00-Evan](https://github.com/00-Evan/) for some icons and code related to consumables.

 ## License
 Developed by [Kyle Chatman](http://www.kchatman.com) under a GNU Public License.
 See LICENSE.txt